Concealed Carry School Zone Gun Laws: Understanding Colorado Regulations

 Gun-Free School Zones Act: A Federal Perspective

 The Gun-Free School Zones Act prohibits the possession of firearms within 1,000 feet of public, private, or parochial elementary and secondary schools.
-However, states have the authority to enact more stringent laws, and Colorado has done just that.
+However, states have the authority to enact more restrictive laws, and Colorado has done just that.

 State Laws on Firearms in Schools